CynaraCosta/CynaraCosta/README.md

 ## 👾 Hi there, I'm Cynara Costa!

-## 👩🏻‍💻 I'm an Computer Science student at UFPE, and Intern at XP Inc.
+## 👩🏻‍💻 I'm an Computer Science student at UFPE, and Software Engineer at XP Inc.

 - 🔭 I’m currently working on personal projects.
 - 🌱 I’m currently learning Swift by SwiftUI and UIKit, and Flutter.